Kevin8675/ChatGPT-Discord-Bot/README.md

 6. If you downloaded a release or dev zip, extract the zip and open the extracted zip folder in a terminal.
 If you cloned repo, open the repo directory in a terminal.
 7. Run `npm ci` to install NPM dependencies.
 8. Copy `.env.example` to `.env` and add your bot token and insert your API key and token into `.env`.
 Add 1 or more personalities.
 Change other options to your liking.
+  - **OPTIONAL** You can copy `.env.example` to other files that end in `.env` if you want to have multiple different configuration files.
+See step 10 for how to use custom named `*.env` files.
 9. Run `node deploy-commands.js` to deploy the bot's slash commands to discord.
 See [below](#deploying-commands) for additional details.
 10. Finally, run `npm start` or `node index.js` to start the bot.
+  - You can use `npm start NAME.env` or `node index.js NAME.env` to run using a custom named `*.env` file.
 11. **OPTIONAL** Install [PM2](https://pm2.keymetrics.io/) if you want to keep your bot active.
 Run `pm2 start index.js --watch` to start it.
 ### Updating
 If you downloaded a zip, download the latest zip (release or dev) and extract it to the bot directory.
 If you cloned the repo, open the repo directory and run `git pull`.
 Update `.env` if needed.
 Then restart the bot.

 ## Usage
-Once the bot is started, simply send a message containing the personality name you put in the `.env` file or reply to a message from the bot and the bot will respond!
+Once the bot is started, simply send a message containing the personality name you put in the `*.env` file or reply to a message from the bot and the bot will respond!
 ### Commands
 * `/enable`: Enables the bot.
 * `/disable`: Disables the bot.